TheSphynxoid/Sphynx-Engine/README.md

 The Sphynx project is the framework

 This Project currently has no license.
-Although i wouldn't mind if you used it.
+Although i wouldn't mind if you used it after informing me.